AniketAutade/.SQL_Project/README.md

 # SQL-Project-2

 This repository contains three .sql files.
-Attrition file mentions database creation and data import.
-Remaining two .sql files (insights.sql and classification.sql) showcase different insights about the datasets.
+Data_import file mentions database creation and data import.
+Remaining two .sql files (queries.sql and classification.sql) showcase different insights about the datasets.
 Much like the EDA with only SQL queries.

 # Data import and regarding issues:
 1. I began with table creation and data import from csv files.